KeyWarden/Project-4-Restaurant-Booking-System/README.md

 ### Code Used

-If you have used some code in your project that you didn't write, this is the place to make note of it.
-Credit the author of the code and if possible a link to where you found the code.
-You could also add in a brief description of what the code does, or what you are using it for here.
+I borrowed the initial code for the navbar from the "I Think Therefore I Blog" Walkthrough Project, solely to acquire the raw functionality of both the navbar itself as well as the login/logout/register functionality as quickly as possible.
+I also did the same for the Bootstrap links, for the same reason.

 ### Content